jramcast/rhods-sound-classification/README.md

-# urbansound-rhods-demo
+# Sound Classification Demo with Red Hat OpenShift Data Science

-In this demo, we use Red Hat OpenShift Data Science (RHODS) to train a model that classifies sounds.
+This demo uses Red Hat OpenShift Data Science (RHODS) to train and deploy a model that classifies sounds.
-Sounds are classified into categories such as `car horn`.
+Sounds are classified into categories such as `dog`.

 * Hybrid model deployment approach:
   * RHODS model serving: inference is performed in a cluster.
 Applications such as web front ends can send requests to this model.